in which Julia investigates instrument impedances and begins op amps

 The low-frequency (100 Hz input signal) attenuation is Vout/Vin = 0.52.

-is the maximum amplitude for the oscilloscope without resistor.
+1.16 V is the maximum amplitude for the oscilloscope without resistor.

 4.08 V is the maximum amplitude for the oscilloscope in series with 1 MΩ resistor.